Abdelrahman976/CodeAlpha_Task/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements

-Thanks to all contributors and the community.
+This project was completed by me as a task during the CodeAlpha Java Programming internship.